-After one session: The candidate must have obtained at least 80 credits; there must be a grade point average 13 of at least 8 over the best 80 credits; at least 60 credits must be at grade D3 or better.
+After one session: The candidate must have obtained at least 80 credits; there must be a grade point average of at least 8 over the best 80 credits; at least 60 credits must be at grade D3 or better.
 After two sessions: The candidate must have obtained at least 160 credits; there must be a grade point average of at least 8 over the best 160 credits; at least 120 credits must be at grade D3 or better; the candidate must have fulfilled level 1 entry requirements that allow entry to level 2 Science courses totalling 60 credits.
 After three sessions: The candidate must have obtained at least 240 credits; there must be a grade point average of at least 9 over the best 240 credits; at least 160 credits must be at grade D3 or better; at least 60 credits must be at level 2 or above.

-After four sessions: The candidate must be qualified for entry to BSc in a Designated Subject (see §3.2) or a) Admission Requirements

-BSc Honours programme (see §3.3).
+After four sessions: The candidate must be qualified for entry to BSc in a Designated Subject (see $\S3.2$ ) or BSc Honours programme (see $\S3.3$ ).